Variational Inference as an alternative to MCMC for parameter estimation and model selection: Automatic Differentiation Variational Inference

-The gradients inside the expectations are computed using automatic differentiation while the expectation with respect to the standard Gaussian is computed using Monte Carlo sampling. \end{itemize} These transformations allow ADVI to automatically calculate gradients and use gradient ascent methods, which are guaranteed to converge to a local minimum.
-ADVI requires the model to be differentiable with respect to all the latent variables which is generally true for most the Astrophysical problems.
+The gradients inside the expectations are computed using automatic differentiation, while the expectation with respect to the standard Gaussian is computed using Monte Carlo sampling.
+The values of $\zeta = S_{\phi}^{-1}(\eta)$ and $\theta = T^{-1}(S_{\phi}^{-1}(\eta))$ at corresponding $\eta$ are calculated and substituted while evaluating the expectation. \end{itemize}